TarangRanpara/EMFoS/Dataset/README.md

 ## Dataset Structure

-As mentioned in the [main README](/README.md) file, we collected two sets of annotations for the same set of summaries.
+We collected two sets of annotations for the same set of summaries.
 Therefore, for each summary, we have 2 sets of results for Qualitative Measures like Grammatical Correctness, Arrangement/Flow of information, Text Quality, Conciseness, Exhaustiveness, and SubjectiveScore.

 The dataset contains 1001 rows and below mentioned columns.